aws/aws-sdk-pandas/README.md

 AWS Data Wrangler aims to fill a gap between AWS Analytics Services (Glue, Athena, EMR, Redshift) and the most popular Python libraries for ***lightweight*** workloads.

 The rationale behind AWS Data Wrangler is to use the right tool for each job.
 And this project was developed with the lightweight jobs in mind.
-That is never so clear and depends of a lot of different factors, but a good rule of thumb that we discoverd during the tests is that if your workload is something around 5 GB in plan text or less, so you should go with AWS Data Wrangler instead of the consagrated big data tools.
+That is never so clear and depends of a lot of different factors, but a good rule of thumb that we discovered during the tests is that if your workload is something around 5 GB in plan text or less, so you should go with AWS Data Wrangler instead of the big data tools.

-Usually there are two different types of use cases when dealing with data, heavy workloads which are dealt better using distributed tools services like EMR/AWS Glue Spark Job and lightweight workloads that can be treated most efficient using simpler tools, and this is when aws data wrangler comes into action.
+Usually there are two different types of use cases when dealing with data, heavy workloads which are dealt better using distributed tools and services like EMR/Spark and lightweight workloads that can be treated most efficient using simpler tools, and this is when aws data wrangler comes into action.

 For example, in **[AWS Glue](https://aws.amazon.com/glue/)** you can choose between two different types of Job, distributed with Apache Spark or single node with Python Shell.
-In this case data wrangler would use the single node with Python Shell job option (Or even AWS Lambda), resulting in less cost and less warm-up time.
+In this case data wrangler would use the single node with Python Shell job option (Or even AWS Lambda), resulting in [less cost and more speed](https://aws-data-wrangler.readthedocs.io/en/latest/benchmarks.html).

 ![Rationale Image](docs/source/_static/rationale.png?raw=true "Rationale")